-Outcome Description The replication properties of all of A Disk Pool Configuration Alert pop-up box notifies you that the properties of all of the the volumes changed, but they volumes in the disk pool changed, but they are all the same (homogeneous). are still consistent.
+Outcome Description Outcome The replication properties of all of the volumes changed, but they are still consistent.
+Description A Disk Pool Configuration Alert pop-up box notifies you that the properties of all of the volumes in the disk pool changed, but they are all the same (homogeneous).
 Disk Pool Configuration Alert The storage configuration has changed.
 The changed disk pool may differ from its original use in the storage unit and the storage lifecycle policy. -The replication topology has changed.
-The replication properties of the volumes in the disk pool have changed.
-Old properties: Backup, Replication source, Replication target New properties: Backup, Replication target NetBackup will update the disk pool with the new configuration.
-Verify that the disk pool matches the intended purpose of the storage unit or the storage lifecycle policy.
-OK You must click OK in the alert box, after which the disk pool properties in the Change Disk Pool dialog box are updated to match the new volume properties If new volumes are available that match the new properties.
-NetBackup displays those volumes in the Change Disk Pool dialog box.
-You can add those new volumes to the disk pool.
-In the Change Disk Pool dialog box, select one of the following two choices: ■ OK.
-To accept the disk pool changes, click OK in the Change Disk Pool dialog box.
-NetBackup saves the new properties of the disk pool.
+Old properties: Backup, Replication source, Replication target New properties: Backup, Replication source, Replication target New properties: Backup, Replication source, Replication target New properties: Backup, Replication source, Replication arget New properties: Backup, Replication source, Replication arget New properties: Backup, Replication source, Replication arget New properties: Backup, Replication surget New properties: Backup, Replication target New properties: Backup, Replication target New properties: Backup, Replication surget New properties: Backup are updated to match the new volume properties <t< td=""></t<> In the Change Disk Pool dialog box, select one of the following two choices: OK.
+To accept the disk pool changes, click OK in the Change Disk Pool dialog box NetBackup saves the new properties of the disk pool.
 NetBackup can use the disk pool, but it may no longer match the intended purpose of the storage unit or storage lifecycle policy.
-Change the storage lifecycle policy definitions to ensure that the replication operations use the correct source and target disk pools, storage units, and storage unit groups.
+Change the storage lifecycle policy definitions to ensure that the replication operations use the correct source and targe disk pools, storage units, and storage unit groups.
 Alternatively, work with your storage administrator to change the volume properties back to their original values.

-lifecycle policy.

-■ Cancel.
-To discard the changes, click Cancel in the Change Disk Pool dialog box.
-NetBackup does not save the new disk pool properties.
-NetBackup can use the disk pool, but it may no longer match the intended use of the storage unit or storage
+Cancel.
+To discard the changes, click Cancel in the Change Disk Pool dialog box NetBackup does not save the new disk pool properties.
+NetBackup can use the disk pool, but it may no longer match the intended use of the storage unit or storage lifecycle policy.